One more COVID-19 death in TN: 77 test positive

-The Chief Secretaty said all the 77 people who tested positive were primary contacts and from various containment areas in the state.
-"The new cases have been reported in those places which have been marked as containment or quarantine areas", he said.
+The Chief Secretary said all the 77 people who tested positive were primary contacts and from various containment areas in the state.
+"The new cases have been reported in those places which have been marked as containment or quarantine areas", he told reporters, adding that the government was strengthening its efforts to contain the virus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)